javierburongarcia/saul.javiburongarcia.com/_posts/lesson/2012-01-23-digital-fabrication-introduction-fabrication-technologies.md

 bibliography:
  - title: Neil Gershenfeld.
 FAB The Coming Revolution on Your Desktop.
 From Personal Computers to Personal Fabrication.
 2007
    url: http://books.google.com/books?id=Oil3bH6fKBkC
+published: false
 ---

-An introduction on digital fabrication and how it is profoundly changing the way we produce physical objects; from small-batch custom-made object manufacture to architectural work.
+An introduction on digital fabrication technologies and how it is profoundly changing the way we produce physical objects; from small-batch custom-made object manufacture to architectural work.
 A range of different fabrication technologies are presented, making special emphasis on Do-it-yourself alternatives.
 Open source and  self-replication is also discussed showcasing the Reprap project and the rapid growing independent maker scene.